Please read the Essential Information before applying.

 What happens next?

 Completed applications are considered by Community Foundation staff to check eligibility.
 You may be contacted for more information after applying and a decision making panel will make recommendations based on the fund’s criteria and the budget available.
-You should expect to hear the outcome of your application within 2 weeks of the panel meeting which will be held late March 2021.
+You should expect to hear the outcome of your application within 2 weeks of the panel meeting which will be held in February 2022.

 For further information please contact:

 Third Floor, Stanley Building, 43 Hanover Street, Liverpool, L1 3DN